seanpm2001/KhanAcademyData_u-Seanwallawallaofficial/KhanAcademyDailyPictures/2020/August/README.md

 3. Starting on July 20th 2020, the mobile screenshots folder was renamed from `mobile` to `cellular` to be more technical, as my laptop is mobile as well.
 This didn't take effect for the directory structure until this month

+4. Starting on August 20th 2020, after an issue with OneDrive, I began using actual zipping software to make the Khan Academy cellular zip archives.
+So starting on August 20th 2020, cellular Khan Academy zip archives are compressed (originally, they were just OneDrive uploads and downloads, and OneDrive doesn't compress zip files)

-4. No other notes for this month
+5. No other notes for this month

 ***

 ## File info

-July README version: `1 (Friday, August 7th 2020 at 11:11 am)`
+July README version: `2 (Friday, August 21st 2020 at 1:25 pm)`

 File type: `Markdown (*.md`)

-Line count (including blank lines and compiler line): `41`
+Line count (including blank lines and compiler line): `43`

 ### End of file